 Their prices are significantly higher compared to other newsletter providers for those sending fewer than 10,000 emails per month.
 We’re not really sure how they can justify this, especially when more powerful tools like GetResponse and SendinBlue are similarly priced, or even offer a free plan, which Mailify doesn’t.

 Hi, I'm Inka!
 I spent the earlier part of my career in agency land, helping businesses of all sizes get their email marketing campaigns up and running.
 Now, at EmailTooltester, I'm using my experience to help businesses like yours find the best email marketing services for your needs.
+Although I've used dozens of different tools, I'm most familiar with Mailchimp and Kit (I use the latter for my personal newsletter!).

 Hello!
-I'm Robert, an email marketing expert with over 15 years of experience in the industry.
-After honing my skills by serving major corporations working for an agency, I founded EmailTooltester as a passion project to help small and medium-sized businesses.
-My goal is to assist you in maximizing email marketing's potential.
+I'm Robert, an email marketing expert with over 15 years of experience.
+After honing my skills at an agency by serving major corporations, I founded EmailTooltester as a passion project to help small and medium-sized businesses.
+Connect with me on LinkedIn where I regularly share my best email marketing knowledge.
+And feel free to ask me which ESP I'd recommend for your specific needs - I have plenty of experience with tools like ActiveCampaign, GetResponse, Mailchimp, and Brevo.

 Comments